MasoniteFramework/docs/useful-features/queues-and-jobs.md

 ### Getting Started

 All configuration settings by default are in the `config/queue.py` file.
-Out of the box, Masonite supports 2 drivers:
+Out of the box, Masonite supports 3 drivers:

 * `async`
 * `amqp`
+* `database`

 The `async` driver simply sends jobs into the background using multithreading.
 The `amqp` driver is used for any AMQP compatible message queues like RabbitMQ.
 If you do create a driver, consider making it available on PyPi so others can also install it.
+The `database` driver has a few additional features that the other drivers do not have if you need more fine-grained control

 #### Jobs